mnelson4/elijah/plugins/print-my-blog/readme.txt

 Here’s how you can help:

-* give it a good review and tell your friends
+* [give it a good review](https://wordpress.org/support/plugin/print-my-blog/reviews/#new-post) and tell your friends
-* help test.
-If you find a bug, please create an issue on [GitHub](https://github.com/mnelson4/printmyblog)
-* help code.
-Create a pull request on [GitHub](https://github.com/mnelson4/printmyblog)
+* [give feedback](https://github.com/mnelson4/printmyblog) on GitHub about what features you want or bugs you find
 * help translate.
 Make this accessible to users everywhere using [WordPress' Glotpress](https://translate.wordpress.org/projects/wp-plugins/print-my-blog)
 * help help.
 Answer other users’ questions in the [support section](https://wordpress.org/support/plugin/print-my-blog).

 == What's the Big Deal? ==

-The mission is: preserve our blogs to a low-tech format.
+The mission is: preserve your blog for decades to come in a low-tech format.

 Your website might not be around forever, nor might WordPress.
 But by printing it, there’s hope your blog’s ideas and stories can live on.